abdumaa/Abdurahman_Maarouf_Portfolio/README.md

 * Exploratory Data Analysis of Dataset with only 431 Players
 * Main Insight: Strong positive linear correlation between Salary and Points, Turnover and Assists per game
 * Build Machine-Learning-Models (such as Ridge, Lasso Regression and XG-Boost) to create a prediction model
-* Tried to avoid the problem of high multicollinearity in the dataset

 ![](/heatmap.png){:height="100%" width="100%"}